By Team Hashtag / June 13, 2022

 The impact of lockdown and the focusing in on content and influencers across the esports sphere is going to have an extremely large impact over the next 18 months, I feel.
 With esports athletes now able to go back into competition, we're going to see a new hybrid style of competitor-content creator emerge.
 I anticipate we'll see more esports events embracing players streaming to their personal channels, finding ways to involve talents' social media platforms in new ways, and opening up experiences at events to viewers at home in unique ways.

-Learn more about how to effectively engage the modern fan & consumer at Hashtag Sports, an annual conference designed for media and marketing professionals.
+Learn more about how to effectively engage the modern fan & consumer at Hashtag Sports 2022, an annual conference designed for media, marketing, and content professionals.